Skip to Content

 Lake Brienz

 At the base of the legendary Matterhorn is the village of Zermatt.
 The mountain resort attracts tourists year-round from all over the world.
-Zermatt offers a host of stunning vantage points from which to admire and photograph the Matterhorn.
+Zermatt offers a host of stunning vantage points from which to admire and photograph the Matterhorn, which is a site unlike any other.
 The alpine playground also provides a host of things to do any time of year.

 Matterhorn perfectly reflected in the lake with tourists standing in front.

-Learn about the people who have conquered the peak and those who died trying at the Zermatlantis Matterhorn Museum and Mountaineers’ Cemetery.
-Explore a glacier, ski mid-summer, hike some of Switzerland’s most breathtaking trails, or climb one of Europe’s highest mountains.
+Discover stories of triumph and tragedy at the Zermatlantis Matterhorn Museum and Mountaineers’ Cemetery.
+There are also numerous outdoor activities to enjoy in the area.
+You can explore a glacier, ski mid-summer, hike some of Switzerland’s most breathtaking trails, or climb one of Europe’s highest mountains.

 Add a River Cruise to Your Swiss Itinerary: A river cruise down the Rhine and Moselle between Paris and Zurich is a great addition to your Swiss itinerary.